-- the MPAA has been exceeded but the full £40,000 annual allowance hasn’t.
+- the MPAA or tapered annual allowance has been exceeded but the standard annual allowance hasn’t.

 A scheme may also apply to HMRC for a discharge of their liability to pay a charge if doing so would substantially harm the interests of other members of the scheme or where it would not be reasonable for the scheme to pay a charge (for example, where the value of a member’s benefits is not enough to meet the charge).

-This is the responsibility of the member and their adviser.
+This is the responsibility of the member (with help from their adviser, if they have one).
 The member should simply tell their scheme or provider how much of the charge they want the scheme to pay.
 This can be done using a ‘scheme pays notice’.

-A pension scheme must receive a notice no later than 31 July in the year following the tax year in which the annual allowance charge relates.
+For a pension scheme to become jointly and severally liable to an annual allowance charge, it must receive a notice no later than 31 July in the year following the tax year in which the annual allowance charge relates.

 The deadline stated above can be brought forward in the following circumstances:

 If a member intends to take all of their benefits from a pension scheme or if a member will reach age 75 and there will be a BCE at that age*, and a member wants a scheme to pay an annual allowance charge for that tax year or another tax year, then they have to give a scheme pays notice to the scheme administrator before the date on which they either intend to take all their benefits or before the BCE at age 75.